 The mouths and claws of all animals and humans carry bacteria and viruses which can cause infection in the flesh around the bite.
 If untreated, infection may spread into the bloodstream.

 If bites or scratches penetrate deeply, tetanus may develop.

-Rabies and Australian bat lyssavirus
+Rabies and Australian Bat Lyssavirus

 Classical rabies occurs in most parts of the world (but not in Australia).
 Overseas, bats and many land dwelling animals, especially dogs, may transmit rabies.
-Bats in Australia may harbor Australian bat lyssavirus, which is very similar to rabies virus.
+Bats in Australia may harbour Australian bat lyssavirus, which is very similar to rabies virus.
 Rabies is almost always fatal.

 Only people who are immunised with rabies vaccine should approach or handle bats.

 If you are scratched or bitten by an animal overseas or by a bat, in Australia or overseas, you should clean the wound immediately and thoroughly with soap and water, apply antiseptic (such as iodine based antiseptic) and contact a doctor immediately for further assessment.